-Any individual or group utilizing district facilities must be legally parked and properly displaying a valid parking permit as issued by the college.
+Any individual or group utilizing district facilities must be legally parked and properly displaying a valid parking permit as issued by the college to any vendors visiting campus.
 This also applies to individuals using a state issued disabled placard permit or plate as adopted in the Palomar College Board Policy and Administrative Policy.
 Exceptions shall be made for users that have completed and submitted an application for “Planned Event Parking Permits”, and that have received approval by the Police Department.
 Any application for such events must be received at a minimum of three (3) weeks prior to the planned event date.

 NOTE: The Palomar College Police Department is the only department authorized to issue vendor and/or visitor parking permits.
 Permits issued by any other department or entity are invalid unless authorized an authorized by the Police Department.